+Head Girl

-Head Student
+Head Boy

-Deputy Head Student
+Student

 Sixth Form Work Experience and Careers Guidance Partners

-ACCESSASPIRATION LINKING YOUNG PEOPLE AND BUSINESS We are partnered with Access Aspiration, a Mayor's Fund for London programme, to provide our sixth form students with a comprehensive work experience programme throughout their two years with us.
-As part of this partnership, all sixth form students receive a compulsory programme of inschool work related learning support: - Access Aspiration introduction assembly, in which the programme is introduced and students are shown how to create their own Access Aspiration personal account. - Two industry speakers describing their career options and career paths available with a focus on the 12 most demanded and route into their current career. - A mock interview day. - An employability workshop. - A speed networking day with industry professionals.
-Experience placements with the businesses in partnership with Access Aspiration across the course of their two-year sixth form experience.
-Morrisby All students will also receive a Morrisby account login-for-life.
+ACCESSASPIRATION LINKING YOUNG PEOPLE AND BUSINESS

+We are partnered with Access Aspiration, a Mayor's Fund for London programme, to provide our sixth form students with a comprehensive work experience programmethroughout their two years with us.

+As part of this partnership, all sixth form students receive a compulsory programme of in-school work related learning support:

+- Access Aspiration introduction assembly, inwhich the programme is introduced, and students are shown how to create their ownAccess Aspiration personal account. - Two industry speakers describing their career options and career paths available with a focus on the 12 most demanded and route into their current career. - A mock interview day. - An employability workshop. - A speed networking day with industryprofessionals.

+Experience placements with the businesses inpartnership with Access Aspiration across thecourse of their two-year sixth form experience.

+Morrisby

+All students will also receive a Morrisby account login-for-life.
 Morrisby is a website which provides students with careers guidance, options at 18 and planning tools to support their career progression throughout their adult life.

-Alongside the advice and guidance provided by staff at the Academy students can use this tool to help understand themselves better and create a step-by-step career plan to help achieve their ambitions. unifrog We have invested in Unifrog which is a complete destinations platform.
+Alongside the advice and guidance provided by staff at the Academy students can use this tool to help understand themselves better and create a step-by-step career plan to help achieve their ambitions.

+unifrog

+We have invested in Unifrog which is a complete destinations platform.
 Unifrog helps students compare every opportunity, then apply successfully.
-The university apprenticeship research tool helps students to make the best choices and submit the strongest applications, while the Know-How library offers advice and guidance on all aspects of careers and progression into higher education or work.
-It empowers students through the 'Activities' record where they can keep a log of all extra and super curricular activities; this helps them highlight their competencies with a focus on the 12 most in demand competencies by employers and educators.
-It also empowers teachers and counsellors to manage the progression process effectively, as it can be used as a tool for progress and discussion with students, tutors and teachers in 121 sessions.
-AMBITION DETERMINATION
+The university apprenticeship research tool helps studentsto make the best choices and submit the strongest applications, while the Know-How library offers advice and guidance on all aspects of careers and progression into higher education or work.
+It empowers students through the 'Activities' record where they can keep a log of all extra and super curricular activities; this helpsthem highlight their competencies with a focus on the 12 most in demand competencies by employers and educators.

+It also empowers teachers and counsellors to manage the progression process effectively, as it can be used as a tool forprogress and discussion with students, tutors and teachers in 121 sessions.

+Admission Criteria

-Admission Criteria 2023-4 Minimum Academic Entry 5 GCSEs at 5+ Grades (including English and Maths) Subject GCSE Entry requirements Additional Information Art, Craft and Design A Level GCSE Grade 6 in Art, Photography, Three-Dimensional Design, Product Design, Design Technology Biology A Level 6 in Biology GCSE & 6 in Maths GCSE 7 in Combined Science & 6 in Maths Business A Level 6 in English & Maths GCSE Business BTEC Level 3 5 in English & Maths GCSE 5 in Business GCSE (desirable) Chemistry A Level 6 in Chemistry GCSE & 6 in Maths GCSE 7 in Combined Science & 6 in Maths Computer Science A Level 6 in Computing GCSE & 6 in Maths GCSE Drama A Level 5 in Drama GCSE Economics A Level 6 in English & Maths GCSE English Literature A Level 6 in English Language and Literature GCSE French A Level GCSE Grade 6 in French Maths A Level 7 in Maths GCSE Further Maths A Level 7 in Maths GCSE Geography A Level 6 in Geography GCSE Health and Social Care BTEC Level 3 5 in English & Maths GCSE Merit in BTEC Level 2 Health and Social Care (desirable) History A Level 5 in History GCSE & 6 in English GCSE Media Studies A Level 6 in English GCSE 6 in Media GCSE (desirable) PE A Level 6 in PE GCSE Must currently play in a competitive sport Physics A Level 6 in Physics GCSE & 7 in Maths 7 in Combined Science & 6 in Maths Politics A Level 6 in English & 6 in History Psychology A Level 6 in Maths, English and Science GCSE Religion, Philosophy & Ethics A Level 6 in English Language and Literature 6 in Religious Education (desirable) Sociology A Level 6 in English Language and Literature Spanish A Level GCSE Grade 6 in Spanish Sport BTEC Level 3 5 in English & Maths GCSE 5 in GCSE PE or Merit in BTEC Sport Level 2
+Minimum Academic Entry

+5 GCSEs at 5+ Grades (including English and Maths), in addition, you must also meet the subject entry requirements listed below.

+Subject Subject GCSE Entry Requirements Art & Design A Level Grade 6 in Art, Photography, Three-Dimensional Design, Product Design, Design Technology Biology A Level 6 in Biology or 7-7 in Combined Science & 6 in Maths Business A Level 6 in English & Maths BTEC Business (Triple) 5 in English, Maths & Business or Merit in BTEC L2 Business Chemistry A Level 6 in Chemistry or 7-7 in Combined Science & 6 in Maths Computer Science A Level 6 in Computing & Maths Economics A Level 6 in English & Maths English A Level 6 in English Language & Literature Further Maths A Level 7 in Maths Maths A Level 7 in Maths Geography A Level 6 in Geography History A Level 6 in History or Geography & English Language Physics A Level 6 in Physics or 7-7 in Combined Science & 7 in Maths Government & Politics A Level 6 or above in a Humanities subject & 6 English Language PE A Level 6-6 in Combined Science Psychology A Level 6 in Psychology or Maths & English Language Religion, Philosophy & Ethics A Level 6 in Religious Education or a Humanities subject & 6 English Language Sociology A Level 6 in English Language and Literature